FongsiDev/scraper/README.md

 ## FongsiDev Scraper

-**@fongsidev/scraper** adalah sebuah pustaka yang memungkinkan Anda untuk mengunduh berbagai jenis konten dari berbagai platform daring seperti TikTok, Instagram, Capcut, Google Drive, dan banyak lagi.
+**@fongsidev/scraper** is a library that allows you to download various types of content from various online platforms such as TikTok, Instagram, Capcut, Google Drive, and many more and also provides very useful tools/codes :).

 ### Package Install Code